abhidesikan/madras-medley/content/book-reviews/ashoka.md

 ---
-title: "Ashoka the Ungreat by Subhodeep Mukhopadhyay"
+title: "Ashoka the Ungreat by Subhodeep Mukhopadhyay - Review by Abhishek Desikan"
 date: 2018-06-02T22:33:36-08:00
 draft: false
 ---